Users

 • Click Add to add the permission.

-Deleting Permissions from User
+Removing Permissions from Users

 When specific permissions are no longer needed, you can remove them while keeping other permissions intact.